If you are planning a visit to Amsterdam in autumn be sure to use this guide for your stay!

 Weather in Amsterdam in Autumn

-The weather in Amsterdam’s fall season is oftentimes unpredictable.
-As a resident of Amsterdam, I can confidently say you never know what to expect and you can often get a few surprises.
+The weather in Amsterdam’s fall season is often times unpredictable.
+After living in Amsterdam for 5 years, I can confidently say you never know what to expect and you can often get a few surprises.

 October is one of the most unpredictable times in Amsterdam, not only for the temperatures but also for the rain.
-You can expect an average of 15°C in October with lows under 10°C. But I have had some days of 25°C in October so don’t be surprised.
+You can expect an average of 15°C in October with lows under 8°C. But I have had some days of 25°C in October so don’t be surprised.

-What to pack for Autumn
+What to Pack for Autumn in Amsterdam

 Why Visit Amsterdam in Autumn